kimutaiamos/Gold-Awwards/README.md

 # Gold-Awwards
 Developed by sir Amos Kimutai on 10th December 2021
 ## Descriptions
-The application allow users to post a project he/she has created and get it reviewed by his/her peers.
+Award is a simple application where users are invited to showcase and post their projects.The posted projects can also be reviewed and rated on Design,Usability and Content.
 ### Prerequisites
 You need to have git installed
 You can install it with the following command in your terminal